luvisuttoalberto/advanced_programming_2019-20/exercises/c++/05_copy_move/readme.md

   // insert a new node with the value v according to the method m
   // this method should be used to fill the list void insert(const value_type& v, const Insertion_method m);
+  //also try to implement the insert with void insert(const value_type&& v, const insertion_method m);

   // return the size of the list std::size_t size() const;